State & County FIPS Codes | Lookup by Address, City & ZIP

 You can find FIPS Codes by starting with a ZIP Code, city or address.
 Using an address is the most reliable way to get precise FIPS Codes.
 Because ZIP Codes and cities cover large areas, a ZIP Code or city lookup may yield several FIPS Codes.
 If you want more details, checkout the next section: FIPS Code Lookup by ZIP Code & City.

-Here is the entire process for getting the county name for an address and the FIPS Code in about 16 seconds:
+Here is the entire process for getting the county name and county FIPS Code for an address:

 FIPS Code Lookup by ZIP Code & City